BlaineDev/431-classes-2022/movies/breakout1_results.md

 2 | Are new movies longer in length? | year, length
-3 | Do movies released in 2000 or later have a longer run time than older movies?  | year, length 4 | Are movies made prior to 2000 longer or shorter than movies after 2000? | year, length 5 | How has action movies' length changed over time? | year, length, (*category*) 6 | What is the relationship between the year a movie was released and the number of star ratings at IMDB? | year, ratings 7 | Does the year of release affect the amount IMDB ratings? | year, ratings 8 | How does IMDB rating (`imdb_stars`) differ between older and newer movies? | year, stars 9 | Has modern cinema gone downhill - Do older films have a higher IMDB rating than newer films due to higher rates of viewership?  | year, ratings, stars
+3 | Do movies released in 2000 or later have a longer run time than older movies?  | year, length 4 | Are movies made prior to 2000 longer or shorter than movies after 2000? | year, length 5 | How has action movies' length changed over time? | year, length, (**category**) 6 | What is the relationship between the year a movie was released and the number of star ratings at IMDB? | year, ratings 7 | Does the year of release affect the amount IMDB ratings? | year, ratings 8 | How does IMDB rating (`imdb_stars`) differ between older and newer movies? | year, stars 9 | Has modern cinema gone downhill - Do older films have a higher IMDB rating than newer films due to higher rates of viewership?  | year, *ratings?*, stars
-10 | Are the average IMDB ratings associated with the number of IMDB star ratings? | ratings, stars 11 | Is there a relationship between movie length and number of star ratings? | ratings, length 12 | Do movies longer than 2 hours have lower ratings? | ratings (**?**), stars, length 13 | What is the relationship between genre and length of movie? | categories, length 14 | Do dramas have higher ratings than comedies? | categories, stars 15 | Do action movies have more IMDB reviews (ratings) than non-action movies?  | categories, ratings
+10 | Are the average IMDB ratings associated with the number of IMDB star ratings? | ratings, stars 11 | Is there a relationship between movie length and number of star ratings? | ratings, length 12 | Do movies longer than 2 hours have lower ratings? | *ratings?*, stars, length 13 | What is the relationship between genre and length of movie? | categories, length 14 | Do dramas have higher ratings than comedies? | categories, stars 15 | Do action movies have more IMDB reviews (ratings) than non-action movies?  | categories, ratings